cosmofur/EX716/README.md

     Until End of File:
           If processing a macro:
              scan it for % variables not in quotes and replace them with text from parameters.
-	     There is specail meaning for variables %S and %P used for stack logic. make it the current 'line'
+	     There is specail meaning for variables %S, %V and %P used for stack logic. make it the current 'line'
           else
-             read in one or more lines from input (if line ends with \ append following line)
+             read in one or more lines from input (if line ends with \ append following line) If you use \ you can not mix comments on any but the last line.

           strip line of unnecessary white space and comments.
           Parse the line, split it into words and look for:
                 'Letter' Codes that define assembler directions or definitions.
                 If word starts with a '@' macro, put it into the Macro Queue and loop back to beginning.
-                If word is a label or number string, turn into value and store in memory.
+                If word is a label or number string, turn into value and store in current memory pointer.
                 Numeric data, in decimal, octal, hex or binary formats.
                 Quoted text is saved as bytes with some support for common \'s codes like \n for newline.